hunterxcobby/100-days-of-code/log.md

 1. Explored the **NOT NULL Constraint**:
    - Ensures a column cannot have NULL values.
    - Illustrated with a table example where LastName and FirstName columns are set as NOT NULL.
-   - Demonstrated that an attempt to insert a row with a NULL value in a NOT NULL column results in an error.
+   - implemented that an attempt to insert a row with a NULL value in a NOT NULL column results in an error.

 2. Explored the **UNIQUE Constraint**:
    - Ensures all values in a column are unique.
    - Illustrated with a Brands table where BrandName is set as UNIQUE.
    - Showed that duplicate entries trigger an error, maintaining uniqueness.

-3. Discussed the **PRIMARY KEY Constraint**:
+3. learned the **PRIMARY KEY Constraint**:
    - Uniquely identifies each record in a table.
    - Illustrated with the creation of a Brands table with Id as the primary key.
    - Highlighted that primary keys are essential for database design and become foreign keys in other tables for establishing relationships.

-4. Discussed the **FOREIGN KEY Constraint**:
+4. learned the **FOREIGN KEY Constraint**:
    - Establishes a referential constraint between two tables.
    - Illustrated with Authors and Books tables, where AuthorId in Books is a foreign key referencing AuthorId in Authors.
    - Emphasized that foreign key enforcement ensures data integrity and valid relationships between tables.